 HKSI and CityU Sign MOU to Reinforce Support to Dual Career Development for Elite Athletes

-The Hong Kong Sports Institute (HKSI) and City University of Hong Kong (CityU) today signed a Memorandum of Understanding (MOU) to reinforce the support to full-time elite athletes in facilitating their planning on dual career development both in sports and in academics.
+The HKSI and City University of Hong Kong (CityU) today signed a Memorandum of Understanding (MOU) to reinforce the support to full-time elite athletes in facilitating their planning on dual career development both in sports and in academics.

 The MOU was signed by Dr Trisha Leahy BBS, Chief Executive of the HKSI, and Professor Way Kuo, President and University Distinguished Professor at CityU, witnessed by Mr Yeung Tak-keung JP, Commissioner for Sports; Professor Alex Jen Kwan-yue, Provost and Chair Professor of Chemistry and Materials Science at CityU; and Dr Lam Tai-fai SBS JP, Chairman of the HKSI.

 The MOU ties the collaboration between HKSI and CityU on the provision of a special admission and study arrangement to current HKSI full-time Scholarship Athletes.
 The HKSI may nominate eligible athletes to enroll all undergraduate programmes of CityU.
 The University will also provide flexibility in course delivery, in order to better accommodate athletes’ intensive training and competition schedule.
 Apart from individualised mentorship, admitted student athletes might also apply for CityU’s scholarship scheme.